SanliFaez/OS4Physicists/Lectures/Lecture3_BigCollaborations.md

 ## Methods/exercises
 + In preparation for this lecture, course participants are asked to listen to the podcast and answer the quiz questions
-+ In lecture, we watch the first of the two-part video lecture series by Dr Niels Martens on the epistemology of scientific collaborations.
-[Lecture 1 of this set](https://www.youtube.com/watch?v=M1giIxeLuIg), which is covered in class, discusses examples of 'big science' projects such as CERN and the Next Generation Event Horizon Telescope.
++ In the tutorial groups, we watch the first of the two-part video lecture series by Dr Niels Martens on the epistemology of scientific collaborations.
+This lecture [Lecture 1 of the set](https://www.youtube.com/watch?v=M1giIxeLuIg) discusses examples of 'big science' projects such as CERN and the Next Generation Event Horizon Telescope.
 [Lecture 2](https://www.youtube.com/watch?v=DRt1uTytWf8), which is left for students to watch on their own, focuses on ways to manage the large number of co-authors that are involved in these projects and policies for giving appropriate credit.
 + Course participants work in small teams on the assignment described below, where they investigate the implementation of open science principles and credit structure of a large collaboration.
 They prepare a short presentation to their peers.
-+ The teams present their findings to the class and participate in a final discussion on the topic of large collaborations, for which Dr. Niels Martens will also join.
++ The teams present their findings to the group and participate in a final discussion on the topic of large collaborations, for which Dr. Niels Martens will also join.

 ## Evaluation
 + Students answer the quiz about the podcast and participate in the discussion of the material covered.
-+ In class, students see the video lecture on big collaborations by Dr. Niels Martens and participate in the discussion of the material.
++ In the tutorial groups, students watch the video lecture on big collaborations by Dr. Niels Martens and participate in the discussion of the material.
 + Students work in small teams to investigate an example of the credit structure, promotion of junior researchers, and open science principles within an example of a large collaboration.
 + Students give a short presentation of their findings to the group, receive peer feedback, and hear from the others on different examples.